Request a free consultation nowFree consultation

 Grievance letter: Suspended, back injury and equal pay

 Our client suffered a back injury due to working too many hours, and therefore had to take time off.
 Consequently, he was demoted to an inferior role in which he was receiving less than his female counterparts rather than attempting to accommodate this injury.
 He was later suspended for breaching confidentiality when he attempted to discuss this with his colleagues.
-Therefore, this grievance letter comes with a without prejudice letter, setting out how much money and why the employee is asking for.

 These without prejudice letter templates should help you to secure the settlement agreement deal which you deserve.

 Without prejudice letter: Made redundant on maternity leave

 This without prejudice letter was written by us for a client who was told that she was being made redundant whilst she was on maternity leave (an all too common occurrence unfortunately).
 The employer tried to misrepresent her job role, saying that she was admin support, whereas in fact her appraisals showed that her role was more managerial.
 Furthermore she was not put in a pool with other employees, or offered meaningful alternative employment.